Out About Scotland includes affiliate links. As an Amazon Associate I earn from qualifying purchases.

 That being said, the Bealach na Ba is one of most scenic roads in Scotland and is a must-do for anyone thinking of driving the NC500.

-Things to do at the Bealch na Ba
+Visiting the Bealch na Ba

 The reason this road exists can be found in its Gaelic name ‘Bealach na Ba’ which translates into English as ‘Pass of the Cattle’.
 It was built in 1822 as a way to steer livestock across the Applecross Peninsula without having to take the much longer route around the coastline, but these days it’s mainly used a tourist attraction and a way for locals to get to work.